wp-plugins/advanced-iframe/readme.txt

 - Accordion menu
 - jQuery help
 - Lazy load
+- Standalone version - can be used in ANY php page!
 - And much more...

 You can find the comparison chart here: http://www.tinywebgallery.com/blog/advanced-iframe/advanced-iframe-comparison-chart